-The most recent report, Air Quality in Ireland (2010) - Key Indicators of Ambient Air Quality (published in 2011), indicates that overall, air quality in Ireland continues to be of good quality and remains the best in Europe.
-Measured values of sulphur dioxide (SO2), nitrogen dioxide (NO2), carbon monoxide (CO), ozone (O3), particulate matter ( $PM{10}$ and $PM{2.5}$ ), heavy metals, benzene and polycyclic aromatic hydrocarbons (PAH) were all below limit and target values set out in the CAFE Directive and 4th Daughter Directive.
-The report noted, however, that levels of particulate matter and NO2 continue to remain a concern and levels of PAHs are a possible concern for the future in some areas.
+The most recent report, Air Quality in Ireland (2011) - Key Indicators of Ambient Air Quality, indicates that overall, air quality in Ireland continues to be of good quality and remains the best in Europe.
+Measured values of sulphur dioxide ( $SO_2$ ), nitrogen dioxide ( $SO_2$ ), carbon monoxide ( $SO_2$ ), ozone ( $SO_2$ ), particulate matter ( $SO_2$ ), heavy metals, benzene and polycyclic aromatic hydrocarbons (PAH) were all below limit and target values set out in the CAFE Directive and 4th Daughter Directive.
+The report noted, however, that levels of particulate matter and $SO_2$ , PAH and to a lesser extent ozone, continue to remain a concern.
 PAHs arise from domestic fuel burning and vehicle exhaust emissions.